Nail testing offers a sensitive, versatile alternative to hair testing. when the latter is not possible.

 In this way, nail tests are extremely difficult to cheat.

-Sample collection is only possible where fingernails and toenails are long enough, and where they have a
+Sample collection is only possible where fingernails and toenails are long enough and have a

-normal appearance and are not contaminated with dirt, oil, nail polish or false nails.
+normal appearance — not contaminated with dirt, oil, nail polish or false nails.

-We take additional care and judgement when collecting from a donor with peripheral artery disease or diabetes.
+We take additional care and judgment when collecting from a donor with peripheral artery disease or diabetes.

 What you need to know about nail testing: